Consistency of Honest Decision Trees and Random Forests: Consistency for a single tree

 \begin{prop}[Consistency under balance condition] Under Assumptions \ref{asm:covariate} and \ref{asm:honesty}, we have that condition (I) of Assumption~\ref{asm:leaf} holds if and only if

 The equivalence also holds with convergence in probability replaced with almost sure convergence. \end{prop}

 Later we present stronger conditions which imply~\eqref{eq:jproportion}.
 Intuitively, condition (I) of Assumption~\ref{asm:leaf} ensures that the bias decreases as $n \to \infty$, while (II) ensures that the variance of the predictions also decrease sufficiently fast.
 In order for (II) to hold, we need to ensure that the leaves do not shrink too quickly.
-The idea is to require a minimal number of observations $k_n$ in a node.
-More precisely, we consider the assumption

-where $k_n$ is allowed to vary with $n$, hence the subscript.
-It is assumed that $k_n$ is deterministic, and we can choose $k_n$ as a hyperparameter in the model.
-The following result shows that with the proper restriction on $k_n$, we can ensure that (II) holds.
+The idea is to require, with probability increasing to one, a minimal number of observations $k_n$ in a node.
+More precisely, we consider the following set of assumptions. \begin{asm}[Minimal node size] Let $(k_n)$ denote a deterministic sequence.
+Define $a_n(x) := \BP(N_L(x, \theta) \geq k_n)$ and $a_n := \inf_{x \in [0, 1]^d}a_n(x)$.
+We then consider the following set of conditions on $k_n$, $a_n(x)$ and $a_n$: \begin{enumerate} \item[(i)] $a_n(x) \to 1$, \item[(ii)] $\sum_{n = 1}^\infty (1 - a_n(x)) < \infty$, \item[(iii)] $a_n \to 1$, \item[(iv)] $\sum_{n = 1}^\infty n_\CI(1 - a_n) < \infty$. \end{enumerate} \end{asm} The following result shows that with the proper restriction on $k_n$, we can ensure that (II) holds.